BabuRajan002/Computer-Networking-Bits-and-Bytes/DataLinkLayer.md

 Broadcast sends data to all devices on the same network segment.
 In the context of Ethernet, a special broadcast MAC address `(FF:FF:FF:FF:FF:FF)` is used to achieve this.
 When a device sends a frame with this destination MAC address, every single device on that network segment will receive and process it.

+# Dissecting the Ether Frame work

+## Ethernet frame:

+1. A Highly structured collection of information presented in a specific order
+2.